Iterative Qubit Coupled Cluster using only Clifford circuits: Clifford-iQCC

 Here, we present an algorithm that inherits the advantages of iQCC while avoiding the measurement problem by utilizing Clifford circuits.
-This is done by observing that the exponential of a Pauli word is composed of only Clifford gates for rotations $\pm \pi/2$ as compiled to a circuit using Reference~\citenum{Time-Evolution}, and that these are also the angles required for one Rotosolve~\cite{Rotosolve} step.
+This is done by observing that the exponential of a Pauli word is composed of only Clifford gates for rotations at $\theta = \pm \pi/2$ when compiled to a circuit using Ref.~\citenum{Time-Evolution}, and that these are also the angles required for one Rotosolve step~\cite{Rotosolve}, employed as an analytical optimizer to minimize the energy function with respect to the rotation angle.
 As Clifford circuits can be classically simulated~\cite{Clifford}, we can obtain exact optimal parameters and energies for every candidate Pauli word and choose the one that lowers the energy the most at each iteration without utilizing a quantum computer.
-Each chosen Pauli word is then folded into the Hamiltonian using Eq. (\ref{eq.folding}) and the process is repeated until convergence.
+Each chosen Pauli word is then folded into the Hamiltonian using Eq.~\ref{eq:folding} and the process is repeated until convergence.
 No quantum computing resources are required to implement this algorithm as it is performed completely classically.
-A reasonable approximation to the solution is obtained using the calculated sets of $\mathcal{P}_m$ and $\phi_m$ as shown by the convergence properties in the Examples section.

-We propose iQCC as a strong method for Clifford pre-optimization.
-At each iteration the number of parameters remains small, and the number of Pauli terms grows exponentially.
-This exponential growth is normally detrimental for the iQCC method to be implemented on a quantum computer, but can be advantageous in the Clifford pre-optimization on a classical computer due to the increase in non-commuting (and non-zero) terms.
-Fortunately, when the final optimization across the whole circuit is preformed on a quantum computer, this can be done with the full circuit and the original qubit Hamiltonian to circumvent measuring an exponential number of terms on hardware.
+In addition, solutions from this quantum-inspired method can be naturally mapped to a quantum circuit to serve as an initial state preparation for subsequent application of quantum algorithms.
+This process is shown in Algorithm~\ref{alg:clifford_iqcc}, and is described in more details in Section~\ref{sec:details}.